brajeshwar/brajeshwar.github.io/about.md

 title: About
 ---

-My name is Brajeshwar Oinam.
+Hi, my name is Brajeshwar Oinam.

 I was born in a quiet and serene, hill-surrounded green valley of Imphal[^Imphal], Manipur (INDIA), and spent all my childhood-school-life, teenage-college-life there.